shaneiadt/Ramblings/pages/2019/Start-Using-The-Shadow-DOM.md

 Pretty cool yeah I know!
 Our fall-back text is in place just encase the current browser doesn't support the Shadow DOM API.

-Here's the complete example we used in this article, why not test it out locally :thumbsup:
+Here's the complete example we used in this article, why not test it out locally 👍

 ```html
 <!DOCTYPE html>